aniket00101/User-Authentication-Prodigy-Infotech-/README.md

 ## ⚙️ How It Works

-   🔑 User Registration:-
+   🔑 User Registration

--    User enters email & password.
+- 📧 User enters email & password
--    Password is hashed and stored in database.
+- 🔒 Password is hashed and stored in the database

-   🔑 Login:-
+🔑 Login
--    User logs in with credentials.
+- 👤 User logs in with credentials
--    Server verifies password and generates a JWT/session token.
+- 🛡️ Server verifies password and generates a JWT / session token

-   🔑 Protected Routes:-
+🔑 Protected Routes
+- 🚫❌ Unauthorized users cannot access certain routes/pages
--    Only authenticated users can access certain routes/pages.
+- ✅ Only authenticated users can access protected routes

-   🔑 Logout:-
+🔑 Logout
+- 🔓 Token/session is destroyed
-- Token/session is destroyed, and user is logged out securely.
+- 👋 User is logged out securely

 ---

 <h4 align="center" style="color:gold;">✨ Thank You ✨</h4>
 <h3 align="center" style="color:#e74c3c;">Created By: Aniket</h3>